Catholic Church and Nazi Germany: Ratlines

 After the war, clandestine networks smuggled fugitive Axis officials out of Europe; the US codenamed the networks "Ratlines".
-Pro-Nazi Austrian bishop Alois Hudal was a link in the chain in Rome, and the Pontifical Croatian College of St. Jerome offered refuge to Croatian fugitives guided by Krunoslav Draganovic.
+Pro-Nazi Austrian bishop Alois Hudal was a link in the chain in Rome, and the Pontifical Croatian College of St. Jerome offered refuge to Croatian fugitives guided by Krunoslav Draganović.
 Catholics and non-Nazi Catholic leaders, arrested as potential dissenters in the new Communist republics forming in Eastern Europe, sought to emigrate; the migration was exploited by some Axis fugitives.
 Potential anti-Communist leaders such as anti-Nazi Archbishop József Mindszenty in Hungary, the Żegota Jewish-aid council in Poland, and Croatian Archbishop of Zagreb Aloysius Stepinac were framed by anti-Catholic governments.

 Bishop Alois Hudal, former rector of the Collegio Teutonico in Rome (a seminary for German and Austrian priests), was a covert Nazi and an informant for German intelligence.
 Gerald Steinacher wrote that Hudal was close to Pius XII for many years prior, and was an influential ratline figure.
 The Vatican Refugee Committees for Croats, Slovenes, Ukrainians and Hungarians aided former fascists and Nazi collaborators to escape those countries.

 Rome was advised that the Socialist Federal Republic of Yugoslavia was threatening to destroy Catholicism, and the church believed that the risk of handing over the innocent could be "greater than the danger that some of the guilty should escape".
 Croatian priest Krunoslav Dragonovic aided Croatian fascists to escape through Rome.
 Evidence suggests that Pius XII tacitly approved his work; according to reports from Counterintelligence Corps agent Robert Mudd, about 100 Ustaše were in hiding at the Pontifical Croatian College of St. Jerome in the hope of reaching Argentina (with Vatican knowledge).
-Within days of Pius' death in 1958, Vatican officials asked Draganovic to leave the college.
-Until then, however, Draganovic "was a law unto himself and ran his own show".
+Within days of Pius' death in 1958, Vatican officials asked Draganović to leave the college.
+Until then, however, Draganović "was a law unto himself and ran his own show".
 In 1948, he brought Nazi collaborator and wanted war criminal Ante Pavelić to the Pontifical Latin American College disguised as a priest until Argentine President Juan Perón invited him to his country.